Siege of Muscat (1650): Siege of Muscat

-Imam Sultan had been preparing his army in Tuwa al-Rowla, a place near Muttrah, and he took it as his base.
-He then moved his fighting forces into Sayh Harmal and there ordered an attack on a group of hills called Bir al-Rawiya; however, they were met with heavy fire from the Portuguese, which threw them into disarray and withdrew a next assault, which was met with a similar result.
-Imam Sultan then ordered the attack to stop; the Portuguese used this and hastily retreated to their two fortresses; the Omanis swiftly chased them to the fort and besieged them; there, the Omanis challenged the garrison into a duel, but none called the answer, according to the Omani narrative.
-An Indian man called Narottam, an officer working in the castle storehouse, the Portuguese captain, a certain Pereira, asked his daughter for marriage, Naruttam wasn't satisfied with this and secretly contacted the Imam who ordered him to spoil the gunpowder storage to which he did, while the Portuguese soldiers were busy celebrating Christmas, the Imam, after the dawn prayer, launched his attack, climbed up the walls and began putting a sword on the Portuguese and Indians, one of the fiercest resistance was led by a Portuguese officer named Cabreta but he was forced to retreat to the shops where he was killed by the Omanis, the whole garrison was nearly wiped out and few managed to escape, the Omanis then went to Muttrah but surrendered to them.
+Imam Sultan had been preparing his army at Tuwa al-Rowla, a place near Muttrah, which he took as his base.
+He then moved his forces to Sayh Harmal and from there ordered an attack on a group of hills called Bir al-Rawiya.
+The attackers were met with heavy fire from the Portuguese, which threw them into disarray and forced them to withdraw; a second assault met with the same result.
+Imam Sultan then called off the attack.
+The Portuguese took advantage of the lull and hastily retreated to their two fortresses, but the Omanis pursued them and laid siege.
+According to the Omani narrative, the besiegers challenged the garrison to single combat, but no one answered the call.
+The Portuguese captain, Pereira, had asked to marry the daughter of Narottam, an Indian officer who ran the castle storehouse.
+Narottam was unhappy with the request and secretly contacted the Imam, who ordered him to spoil the gunpowder store; he complied.
+While the Portuguese soldiers were busy celebrating Christmas, the Imam launched his attack after the dawn prayer, scaled the walls and began putting the Portuguese and Indians to the sword.
+One of the fiercest defences was led by a Portuguese officer named Cabreta, who was forced back into the storerooms and killed there by the Omanis.
+Nearly the whole garrison was wiped out, with only a few managing to escape; the Omanis then advanced on Muttrah, whose garrison surrendered to them.

 Portuguese sources state that a number of inhabitants—around 700—arrived at Diu on January 18, 1650, the Omanis suffered between 4,000 and 5,000 deaths in the siege, while the Portuguese garrison was only 60 or 70 alive and later converted to Islam and integrated into the society.
 The commander of the fort surrendered.